BND Hamburger Icon

 SIP trunking vs. PRI

 While both SIP trunking and Primary Rate Interface (PRI) support communication with your phone systems, they accomplish this differently.
-SIP trunking transmits communications over the internet while PRI relies on traditional copper telephone lines to deliver voice and data.
-With PRI, upkeep on the bundle of wires is often required and maintenance costs to support these systems increase as the technology becomes outdated further.
+SIP trunking transmits communications over the Internet, while PRI relies on traditional copper telephone lines to deliver voice and data.
+With PRI, upkeep on the bundle of wires is often required, and maintenance costs to support these systems increase as the technology becomes outdated further.

 Benefits of SIP trunking

 The most significant benefit of using SIP trunking with the business phone system you choose is that it’s highly cost-effective.
 This is mainly because it eliminates the costs of long-distance calling.
 If your employees often make phone calls across the country or the ocean, SIP trunking may be the answer for you.
+For small businesses that serve a local audience, SIP trunking is still worth knowing about in case you expand or grow in the future.

 Here’s a look at more SIP trunking benefits.